-Because of all that, water management has been one of the biggest challenges for the space agency’s plant experiments, according to Nicole Dufour, NASA APH program manager at Kennedy Space Center, who talked to Interesting Engineering in a video interview.
+Because of all that, water management has been one of the biggest challenges for the space agency’s plant experiments, according to NASA APH program manager Nicole Dufour, who spoke with Interesting Engineering in a video interview.

 Managing water carefully is especially important with a passive system such as Veggie, whereas APH is completely automated and employs LED lighting and a porous clay substrate with controlled release fertilizer to deliver water, nutrients, and oxygen to the plant roots.